 17. unit?
-Does each provider-owned or controlled residential setting offer recipients the choice of a private □ Yo es D. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 18. board Are recipients offered residential setting options on the basis of their resources for room and ? □ Yo es D. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.
+Does each provider-owned or controlled residential setting offer recipients the choice of a private □ Yes For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance 18. board?
+Are recipients offered residential setting options on the basis of their resources for room and ☐ Yes For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.

-Setting quality: RECIPIENT LEGAL RIGHT TO A SPECIFIC PHYSICAL PLACE AND PROTECTION FROM EVICTION enter from into legally enforceable agreements with recipients addressing responsibilities and protections eviction that are the same as tenants have under the landlord/tenant law of the jurisdiction in the residential setting is located? □ Ye S □ No .
+Setting quality: RECIPIENT LEGAL RIGHT TO A SPECIFIC PHYSICAL PLACE AND PROTECTION FROM EVICTION from Do all provider-owned or -controlled residential settings in which waiver services are provided into legally enforceable agreements with recipients addressing responsibilities and protections eviction that are the same as tenants have under the landlord/tenant law of the jurisdiction in the residential setting is located? □ Ye S □ No .
 For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.